Welcome to the University of Cambridge Museums and Botanic Garden

 We will continue to update this page with reopening and safety information.

 The safety of our visitors, staff and volunteers is of utmost importance.
 Please use the below information as a guide to visiting safely.

 Book a ticket before you visit

 Please book a ticket before visiting.
 Entry to the museums is free (Botanic Garden admission charges apply) but all visitors, including Friends, Supporters and Patrons, will need to pre-book a ticket online.

-For ticketing links, please visit our reopening page.
+For ticketing links, please visit our Museum Reopening page.

-The museums and Botanic Garden may be operating on different opening and closing times to before closure.
+The museums and Botanic Garden may be operating on different opening and closing times.
 Please check the relevant venue’s website or ticketing information.